Clubs and Activities

 PBIS is a proactive approach to establishing the behavioral supports and social culture for all students to achieve social, emotional and academic success.
 At Heritage High School the PBIS club is a think tank comprised of students who provide input on how to improve school culture and recognizing students as they make strides to improve school culture.

-Students Against Destructive Decisions (SADD) Jamie Plecker
+Students Against Destructive Decisions (SADD) Melinda Holt-McKay

 Students Against Destructive Decisions (SADD) is a club that allows students to help other students become aware of different concerns to their health and safety.
 The organization promotes healthy lifestyle choices with positive reinforcement.
 SADD fosters a sense of belonging and promotes resiliency, leadership, and advocacy skills so that young people make positive life decisions that will carry them throughout life